CtrlK

 Trigger Term Quality

-"Triggers on: explain, deep dive, how does X work, architecture, data flow" covers natural phrases a user would actually say, not just technical jargon.
+"Triggers on: explain, deep dive, how does X work, architecture, data flow" provides good natural-phrase coverage users would actually say, missing a few synonyms and file-extension cues.

 Distinctiveness Conflict Risk